Neoviser/OtakuNeo-Bot/README.md

 - Roleplay
 - Fun, etc.

-If you have forked or cloned this repo, please make sure to install the dependencies:
+If you have forked or cloned this repo, please make sure to install the `dependencies`:

 ```
 npm install
 ```

-To run the bot, replace the process.env.token with your own.
-Then either run the included .bat file or do this in console:
+To run the bot, please create your own `.env` file with the following parameters:

 ```
-node .
+token=YOUR_BOT_TOKEN
+prefix=YOUR_PREFIX
 ```

 ---